adrian83/adrian83.github.io/page_data/content/post/002_go_and_json.md

 {John 1993-11-04 23:00:00 +0000 UTC}
 ```

 #### II.
-JSON and Go structures are incompatibe and transformation code needs to be implemented..
+JSON and Go structures are incompatible and transformation code needs to be implemented..

-A bit more complex case is, when we have two incompatibe sides of transformation.
+A bit more complex case is, when we have two incompatible sides of transformation.
 Fortunately, we can implement our custom marshalling / unmarshalling by adding functions `MarshalJSON() ([]byte, error)` and `UnmarshalJSON(data []byte) error` to Go structure.

 ##### 1. Marshalling Go structures into JSON with custom implementation.